Olks95/Olks95/README.md

 ### Hi, I'm Ole - aka Olks!

-### I'm a Husband, Dog Owner, Gamer and hope to become a Developer!
+### I'm a Husband, Dog Owner, Gamer and a future Developer!
-- I'm focusing my programming on JSReact
+- :computer: I'm focusing my programming on JSReact
-- I'm in love with the ES7 react hooks
+- :fishing_pole_and_fish: I'm in love with the ES7 react hooks
-- I would love to work with other programmers and improve
+- :zap: I would love to work with other programmers and improve
-- I currently work in IT as an admin with focus on Mobile Devices
+- :floppy_disk: I currently work in IT as an admin with focus on Mobile Devices
+- :seedling: I am relatively fresh to the front-end developer environment, slowly building my skillset
-- 2021 Goals: Get a job as a Developer
+- :dart: 2021 Goals: Get a job as a Developer
-- Hobbies: I used to draw, now I play D&D, boardgames and PC games
+- :game_die: Hobbies: I used to draw, now I play D&D, boardgames and PC games

 ### Connect with me:
 [<img align="left" alt="Olks | YouTube" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/youtube.svg" />][youtube]